stewood/resource_list/README.md

 ## 📈 Recent Enhancements

-### London KY Resources Import
+### Archive System & London KY Resources Import
+Recent updates include a complete archive workflow integrated across models, views, and admin:
+- Added fields: `is_archived`, `archived_at`, `archived_by`, `archive_reason`
+- Added endpoints: `POST /resources/<pk>/archive/` and `/unarchive/`
+- Updated list/detail views and templates with an archive modal and filters
+- Added archive list/detail pages and admin actions

+These changes ensure closed organizations can be preserved historically without appearing in active listings.

-The system recently imported **42 verified resources** from comprehensive research on London, Kentucky homeless services:
+Additionally, the system recently imported **42 verified resources** from comprehensive research on London, Kentucky homeless services:

 **Geographic Coverage:**
 - **Primary Focus**: 30 resources in London and Laurel County